mvleandro/moq-presentation/README.md

 # moq-presentation
-A Asp.Net Core example project to show on my Moq presentation.
+An Asp.Net Core example project to show on my Moq presentation.